 Anita Skeen, Director

-Anita Skeen is a professor in the Residential College in the Arts and Humanities (RCAH) at Michigan State University, where she is the arts coordinator and director of the RCAH Center for Poetry.
+Anita Skeen is a professor in the Residential College in the Arts and Humanities (RCAH) at Michigan State University.
 Anita began her teaching career at Bowling Green State University, where she received an MA in English literature in 1970 and an MFA in creative writing in 1971.
 She later taught in the MFA program at Wichita State University, where she received the Regents Award for Excellence in Teaching.
 She joined the Michigan State University Department of English in 1990.
 She has been the director of the Creative Arts Program at Ghost Ranch for 32 years and director of the Fall Writing Festival for 16 years.
 She is the author of six volumes of poetry: Each Hand A Map (1986); Portraits (1990); Outside the Fold, Outside the Frame (1999); The Resurrection of the Animals (2002); Never the Whole Story (2011); When We Say Shelter (2007), with Oklahoma poet Jane Taylor; and The Unauthorized Audubon (2014), a collection of poems about imaginary birds accompanied by the linocuts of anthropologist/visual artist Laura B. DeLind.
 With Taylor, she co-edited the literary anthology Once Upon A Place: Writings from Ghost Ranch (2008).
 Her poetry, short fiction, and essays have appeared in numerous literary magazines and anthologies.

 Favorite Poem: A Simple Poem for Virginia Woolf, Bronwen Wallace